Neural Scaling Laws

 When training with limited compute but a sufficiently large dataset and optimally sized model with a small batch size to make use of optimal compute,

-They hold over 8 orders of magnitude of compute (), 6 orders of magnitude of parameters (), and two orders of magnitude in token size ().
+They hold over 8 orders of magnitude of compute (

 Don't depend strongly on the specific architecture or other hyperparameters.